dugancathal/spec_upon_a_time/README.md

 ## Usage

-1. Run your specs with the formatter set:
+Run your specs with the formatter set:

     $ bundle exec rspec --format TimedFormatter::Formatter

-2. Profit
+Or add it to your `.rspec` file:

+    --format TimedFormatter::Formatter

 ## Contributing